freeCodeCamp/forum-banner/README.md

 # forum-banner

-> A banner component for announcements on the freeCodeCamp forum: <https://www.freecodecamp.org/forum>.
+> A banner component for announcements on the freeCodeCamp forum: <https://forum.freecodecamp.org>.

 ## Credits

-This plugin is derived from [versatile banner](https://meta.discourse.org/t/versatile-banner/109133).
+This plugin is heavily refactored from the official [versatile banner](https://meta.discourse.org/t/versatile-banner/109133) plugin from Discourse.